VR-Rathod/Code-Note/pages/DSA , Algo & System Design.md

 # OOP consepts
 	- ## The  **core concepts**  of OOP are indeed  **14** :-
-		- **Class** - Blueprint for creating objects, defining properties and methods. logseq.order-list-type:: number
+		- [[Class]] - Blueprint for creating objects, defining properties and methods. logseq.order-list-type:: number
-		- Object - An instance of a class containing data and behavior. logseq.order-list-type:: number
+		- [[Constructor]] - Special method for initializing objects when created. logseq.order-list-type:: number
-		- **Encapsulation** - Bundling data and methods, restricting direct access to an object's internal state. logseq.order-list-type:: number
+		- [[Destructors]] - Method for cleaning up when an object is destroyed or goes out of scope. logseq.order-list-type:: number
-		- **Abstraction** - Hiding complex implementation details and exposing only essential features. logseq.order-list-type:: number
+		- [[Object]] - An instance of a class containing data and behavior. logseq.order-list-type:: number
-		- **Inheritance** - Mechanism by which one class derives properties and behaviors from another. logseq.order-list-type:: number
+		- [[Encapsulation]] - Bundling data and methods, restricting direct access to an object's internal state. logseq.order-list-type:: number
-		- **Polymorphism** - Ability for objects of different types to be treated as instances of a common superclass. logseq.order-list-type:: number
+		- [[Abstraction]] - Hiding complex implementation details and exposing only essential features. logseq.order-list-type:: number
-		- **Constructor** - Special method for initializing objects when created. logseq.order-list-type:: number
+		- [[Inheritance]] - Mechanism by which one class derives properties and behaviors from another. logseq.order-list-type:: number
-		- **Destructors** - Method for cleaning up when an object is destroyed or goes out of scope. logseq.order-list-type:: number
+		- [[Polymorphism]] - Ability for objects of different types to be treated as instances of a common superclass. logseq.order-list-type:: number
-		- **Composition** - Creating complex objects by combining simpler objects, a "has-a" relationship. logseq.order-list-type:: number
+		- [[Composition]] - Creating complex objects by combining simpler objects, a "has-a" relationship. id:: 67e63024-2a0a-4a19-aff1-05ad33f056cf logseq.order-list-type:: number
-		- **Interface** - Defines a contract that classes must follow, without providing implementation. logseq.order-list-type:: number
+		- [[Interface]] - Defines a contract that classes must follow, without providing implementation. logseq.order-list-type:: number
-		- **Method Overloading** - Defining multiple methods with the same name but different parameters. logseq.order-list-type:: number
+		- [[Method Overloading]] - Defining multiple methods with the same name but different parameters. logseq.order-list-type:: number
-		- **Method Overriding** - Redefining a method in a subclass to change its behavior. logseq.order-list-type:: number
+		- [[Method Overriding]] - Redefining a method in a subclass to change its behavior. logseq.order-list-type:: number
-		- **Static Methods and Class Methods** - Methods that belong to the class rather than instances. logseq.order-list-type:: number
+		- [[Static Methods and Class Methods]] - Methods that belong to the class rather than instances. logseq.order-list-type:: number
-		- **Dynamic Binding (Late Binding)** - Resolving method calls at runtime based on the object type. logseq.order-list-type:: number
+		- [[Dynamic Binding (Late Binding)]] - Resolving method calls at runtime based on the object type. logseq.order-list-type:: number
 	-
 	- ## **additional related concepts** or **design patterns** that can supplement or extend OOP are:-
-		- **Delegation** - One object handing over responsibilities to another.
+		- [[Delegation]] - One object handing over responsibilities to another.
-		- **Mixin** - A class that provides functionality to other classes without being a parent class.
+		- [[Mixin]] - A class that provides functionality to other classes without being a parent class.
-		- **Abstract Classes** - Classes that cannot be instantiated and may contain abstract methods.
+		- [[Abstract Classes]] - Classes that cannot be instantiated and may contain abstract methods.
-		- **Loose Coupling and High Cohesion** - Reducing dependencies between components and ensuring focused class responsibilities
+		- [[Loose Coupling and High Cohesion]] - Reducing dependencies between components and ensuring focused class responsibilities
-		- **Factory Pattern**: Creating objects without specifying the exact class of object to be created.
+		- [[Factory Pattern]] - Creating objects without specifying the exact class of object to be created.
-		- **Observer Pattern**: Notifying multiple objects about state changes in another object.
+		- [[Observer Pattern]] - Notifying multiple objects about state changes in another object.
-		- **Singleton Pattern**: Ensuring a class has only one instance and providing a global point of access.
+		- [[Singleton Pattern]] - Ensuring a class has only one instance and providing a global point of access.
 -
 - # Algorithms
 	- ## Searching: